playfulprogramming/playfulprogramming/content/blog/non-decimal-numbers-in-tech/index.md

 ## To Binary {#hexadecimal-to-binary}

 Remember that at the end of the day, hexadecimal is just another way to represent a value using a specific set of symbols.
 Just as we're able to convert from binary to decimal, we can convert from hexadecimal to binary and vice versa.
-In binary, the set of symbols is much smaller than in hexadecimal and as a result, the symbolic representation is longer.
+In binary, the set of symbols is much smaller than in hexadecimal, and as a result, the symbolic representation is longer.

 ![The hexadecimal number "032" and the binary number "110010" which both represent the decimal value 50](./binary_vs_hexadecimal.svg)

 After all, they're just reflections of the numbers that we represent using a specific set of symbols.
-In binary those symbols are more restrictive than in hexadecimal and therefore the symbolic representation is longer
+In binary, those symbols are more restrictive than in hexadecimal, and therefore the symbolic representation is longer.

 # Applications